yugiohfi/yugiohswap/SPECIFICATIONS.md

 # Assets

-Within Niftyswap, there are two main types of assets: the **currency** and the **tokens**.
+Within YuGiOhswap, there are two main types of assets: the **currency** and the **tokens**.
 While the currency is also expected to be an ERC-1155 token, this document always refer to the ERC-1155 token that act as currency as the "[currency](#currency)", while using the tokens that are traded against the currency are referred as "[tokens](#tokens)" or "token $i$" to indicate an arbitrary token with an id $i$.

 ## Currency

 The currency is an ERC-1155 token that is fungible (>0 decimals) that is used to price each token $i$ in a given ERC-1155 token contract.
 For instance, this currency could be wrapped Ether or wrapped DAI (see [erc20-meta-wrapper](https://github.com/0xsequence/erc20-meta-wrapper)).
-Since the currency is an ERC-1155, the NiftyswapExchange.sol contract also needs to be aware of what the currency `id` is in the currency contract.
+Since the currency is an ERC-1155, the YuGiOhswapExchange.sol contract also needs to be aware of what the currency `id` is in the currency contract.
 The currency can be the same contract as the Tokens contract.

 Both the address and the token id of the currency can be retrieved by calling [getCurrencyInfo()](#getcurrencyinfo()).
 Note that if the currency and the tokens are the same ERC-1155 contract, the `currencyID <=> currencyID` pool will be prohibited for security reasons.